wanadev/obsidian-http-request/doc/proxyfied-requests.md

 ## Simple Requests (HTTP GET)

-When you just want to fetch assets, you can use simplified `get*Proxy` methods, depending of what kind of data you retrieve.
+When you just want to fetch assets, you can use simplified `get*Proxy` methods, depending on what kind of data you retrieve.

 To make a request, just require the module and use the method that best fit your need.